 She was previously the board chair of AIDS Services of Austin and has served as director and committee chair on several boards, including the Austin Advertising Federation, the American Heart Association of Texas, the American Lung Association, and The Contemporary Austin.

 In 2014 Wingo graduated from Leadership Austin’s Essential Class and credits that experience with teaching her critical lessons that she immediately implemented into her personal and professional life.

 Ravi Vemulapalli has more than 24 years of management and executive-level experience in corporations such as GE, Kidde fire Safety and United Technologies.
-Currently, Vemulapalli is the co-owner of Veteran Supply Services, a local solar contractor for homes and businesses and also general contractor for apartments and commercial businesses.
+Vemulapalli is a senior director of logistics operations at Applied Materials.
+Most recently, Vemulapalli was the co-owner of Veteran Supply Services, a local solar contractor for homes and businesses and also general contractor for apartments and commercial businesses.
 Before that, Vemulapalli was the general manager of Enflite, a wholly-owned subsidiary of LifePort, a Sikorsky Company before it went private and is what brought him to Texas.
 Prior to his career as a civilian Ravi was history major at Annapolis in the naval academy and served in various roles as a naval officer.
 Positions included operational test and evaluation pilot, naval aviator flying H-60 Seahawks, and public affairs officer.
 Vemulapalli holds a Master’s Degree in Business Administration from Duke University and a BS from the United States Naval Academy.